xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- change(dkulp) OSX builds are now all "Sandboxed" applications.
+2020.27 July 8 2020
+   -- enh (dkulp)  Various performance optimizations in render pipeline, thread pools -- enh (dkulp)  FPP Connect - restart fppd if outputs uploaded -- bug (keith)  "Black Cherry Cosmos" shader not working -- enh (keith)  Add a bulk edit option on file picker that lets you set the show folder -- bug (keith)  Fix cube model with many strings does not take up the right number of visualiser ports -- bug (keith)  Fix some crashes if invalid IP addresses/hostnames are used for controllers -- bug (dkulp)  Video effects with "Keep Aspect Ratio" enabled take a long time to render -- bug (dkulp)  OSX Sandboxed builds not able to download models or shaders -- change(dkulp) OSX builds are now all "Sandboxed" applications.
 This REQUIRES users to
                     go into preferences and reset all their preferences, select storage directories, redownload shader/model caches, etc...